junder-git/OLD_rke1_arm64_v2/README.md

   Now poe power from router settings page and check the boot order with ```sudo rpi-eeprom-config --edit``` if hostname on jmux connect dont match pi-X formatting.

 ## Start storage setup
-Wipe all storagare devices partitions and data to best of ability with zeros:
+Wipe all storage devices partitions and data to best of ability with zeros:
 ``` bash
 sudo gdisk /dev/sda  ==> o ==> w
 ```